wavim/gradupe/README.md

 ### Implementation

 The tool is written in pure Python.
-The library used [OpenCV](https://opencv.org/), [NumPy](https://numpy.org/), and [Numba](https://numba.pydata.org/) (LLVM JIT).
-The CLI used [Typer](https://github.com/fastapi/typer) and [Rich](https://github.com/Textualize/rich).
+The internal library used [OpenCV](https://opencv.org/), [NumPy](https://numpy.org/), and [Numba](https://numba.pydata.org/) (LLVM JIT).
+The CLI is built with [Typer](https://github.com/fastapi/typer) and [Rich](https://github.com/Textualize/rich).